typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-unnecessary-type-assertion.md

 # `no-unnecessary-type-assertion`

-Disallow type assertions that do not change the type of an expression.
+Disallows type assertions that do not change the type of an expression.

 This rule prohibits using a type assertion that does not change the type of an expression.